pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-webhook-set.md

 m365 spo list webhook set --webUrl https://contoso.sharepoint.com/sites/ninja --listId 0cd891ef-afce-4e55-b836-fce03286cccf --id cc27a922-8224-4296-90a5-ebbc54da2e81 --notificationUrl https://contoso-functions.azurewebsites.net/webhook
 ```

-Update the expiration date of a webhook with a specific Title attached to a list with a specific ID in a specific site to a specfic date
+Update the expiration date of a webhook with a specific ID attached to a list with a specific title in a specific site to a specfic date

 ```sh
 m365 spo list webhook set --webUrl https://contoso.sharepoint.com/sites/ninja --listTitle Documents --id cc27a922-8224-4296-90a5-ebbc54da2e81 --expirationDateTime 2018-10-09T18:15
 ```

-Update the notification url of a webhook with a specific URL attached to a list with a specific ID in a specific site to a specific URL and the expiration date to a specific date
+Update the notification url of a webhook with a specific ID attached to a list with a specific URL in a specific site to a specific URL and the expiration date to a specific date

 ```sh
 m365 spo list webhook set --webUrl https://contoso.sharepoint.com/sites/ninja --listUrl '/sites/ninja/Documents' --id cc27a922-8224-4296-90a5-ebbc54da2e81 --notificationUrl https://contoso-functions.azurewebsites.net/webhook --expirationDateTime 2019-03-02